BlackBeltTechnology/pandino/README.md

 Pandino also provides an event mechanism so that bundles can receive events of Services that are registered, modified, or unregistered.

+#### 2.1 Service References

+In general, registered service objects are referenced through `ServiceReference` objects.
+This avoids creating unnecessary dynamic service dependencies between bundles when a bundle needs to know about a service but does not require the service object itself.

+A `ServiceReference` object can be stored and passed on to other bundles without the implications of dependencies.
+A `ServiceReference` object encapsulates the properties and other meta-information about the service object it represents.
+This meta-information can be queried by a bundle to assist in the selection of a service that best suits its needs.

+#### 2.2 Service Interfaces

+A service interface is the specification of the service's public methods.

+In practice, a bundle developer creates a service object by implementing its service interface and registers the service object with the Framework service registry via a `string` representing the interface.

+> Since JavaScript does not support interfaces on a language level, we need to manually maintain a `string ` to
+> `interface` pairing.

+Once a bundle has registered a service object under an interface name, the associated service can be acquired by bundles under that interface name.

+When requesting a service object from the Framework, a bundle can specify the name of the service interface that the requested service object must implement.
+In the request, the bundle may also specify a filter string to narrow the search.

+One class may implement multiple interfaces therefore when such service needs to be registered, we can do so by providing a `string[]` representing each interface.
+On a consumer side, we can of course still obtain a `ServiceReference` object corresponding to a single interface by requesting a service object by only one of it's interface-representing strings.

+#### 2.3 Service Properties

+Properties hold information as key/value pairs.
+The key must be a `string` and the value should be a type recognized by `Filter` objects.
+Multiple values for the same key are supported with arrays ([]).

+The values of properties should be limited to primitive types to prevent unwanted inter bundle dependencies.

+The key of a property is **case sensitive**.
+ObjectClass, OBJECTCLASS and objectclass are **NOT** the same property keys.

+The service properties are intended to provide information about the service.
+The properties should not be used to participate in the actual function of the service.
+Modifying the properties for the service registration is a potentially expensive operation.

+The Filter interface supports complex filtering; it can be used to find matching services.
+Therefore, all properties share a single namespace in the Framework service registry.
+Filter strings MUST adhere to LDAP standard filter patterns, e.g.: `(|(someProp=test)(someProp=test-other))`

 ## Beginner's guide